-Students will be introduced to different techniques across the junior level that will eventually equip them with the knowledge and skills required at higher levels.
+Students will be introduced to different techniques across the Junior level that will eventually equip them with the knowledge and skills required at higher levels.
 They will complete a range of tasks aimed at enhancing their skills in team building and working collaboratively with others.
 A range of stimulus will be given to students, allowing them to analyse and reflect on their drama work.
 This allows for personal and community reflective learning.
 The main practical techniques that Year 8 Drama students will be taught are expressive skills, movement, voice, focus and active participation.

-(Studies in Food, Materials Technology and Textiles)
+(Prescribed Studies in Food, Materials Technology and Textiles)

 Students analyse how characteristics and properties of food determine preparation techniques and presentation when creating solutions for healthy eating.
-They will effectively and safely use a broad range of materials, components, tools, equipment and techniques to produce designed solutions.
+They will effectively and safely use a broad range of materials, components, tools, equipment and techniques to produce design solutions.
 The course follows the independent development of criteria for success to evaluate design ideas, processes and solutions and their sustainability.

 Students will expand on the experience and learning from Year 7 by creating designed solutions across a range of technologies contexts.
 They develop criteria for success, including sustainability considerations, and use these to judge the suitability of their ideas and designed solutions and processes.
 They create and adapt design ideas, make considered decisions and communicate to different audiences.
 They achieve this by using appropriate technical terms and a range of technologies and graphical representation techniques.
 Students apply project management skills and document using project plans to manage production processes.
 They independently and safely produce effective design solutions for the intended purpose.